Counting

 How this works is that we can treat each item as a star, and the stars are separated by bars that designate one group from another.

-total ways to split the stars into groups.
+This means that if there are stars and groups, then there must be total ways to split the stars into groups.

 Used to calculate the probability of the union of events.